rust-lang/rust/text/0000-path-clarity.md

 # Summary
 [summary]: #summary

 This RFC seeks to clarify and streamline Rust's story around paths and visibility for modules and crates.
-When the RFC is *fully* implemented (which will require a [new epoch]), that story will look as follows:
+That story will look as follows:

 - Absolute paths begin with a crate name, where the keyword `crate` refers to the current crate (other forms are deprecated)
 - `extern crate` is deprecated.
 Usage of external crates is always unambiguous, since it must somewhere involve an absolute path beginning with the crate's name.